Ilusion9/deathrun-warmup-sm/README.md

 # Description
 This plugin provides warmup for the deathrun gamemode.
 The warmup will be triggered every round.
+Designed only for CS:GO.

 # Alliedmods
 https://forums.alliedmods.net/showthread.php?p=2666173